sawyerWeld/Preference-Fitness/README.md

 While (Uniform_Random(0, 1) > Tuning_Parameter)
 ```

 The tuning parameter is used to tweak how far from the current parameters the new parameters will be.
 The lower the tuning parameter, the higher the Kendall-Tau distance from the current parameters to the new parameters.
+This tuning parameter is analagous to a learning rate. **Todo: I'd like to look into decreasing this tuning parameter like temperature in simulated annealing, but not in this paper. should i mention that here or maybe in a future work section.

 #### Plackett-Luce
 The parameters of the Plackett-Luce model are a vector of weights corresponding to each alternative in the dataset.
 The sum of the vector is 1.0.
 We generate a new candidate vector by moving mass from one alternative to another in the weight vector W as follows: